 Andrew YEE is currently SUTD Faculty Fellow at the Singapore University of Technology and Design.
 His research focuses on understanding how social and technological environments shape the health and well-being of youths.
 Currently, he is examining the processes and conditions in which socialization forces such as parents, the media, and peers, influence food consumption preferences in children, a precursor to obesity-related diseases such as diabetes and cardiovascular diseases.
 He is also particularly interested in how media use by children affects their well-being and learning.
 In this area, he is developing a framework for understanding media effects on children.
 He holds a PhD and a BA in Communication from Nanyang Technological University.

-He has published widely in leading academic publications, such as the Journal of Health Communication, Computers in Human Behavior, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, Vaccine, and the Oxford Encyclopedia of Communication.
-His research has also been internationally recognized, receiving awards at the DC Health Communication Conference 2015, and the at the Asian Congress of Nutrition 2015.
+He has published widely in leading academic publications, such as the Journal of Health Communication, Computers in Human Behavior, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, Vaccine, the International Journal of Advertising, and the Oxford Encyclopedia of Communication.
+His research has also been internationally recognized, receiving awards at the DC Health Communication Conference and the Asian Congress of Nutrition.

 - Yee, A. Z. H., Lwin, M. O., & Lau, J. (2019).
 Parental guidance and children’s fruits and vegetables consumption: Integrating the theory of planned behavior with interpersonal antecedents.
 Journal of Health Communication, 24(2), 183-194.